tam17aki/deep_divergence_practice/clustering/gaussian/README.md

 ## Recipes
-1. Modify `config.yaml` according to your environment.
+1. Edit `config.yaml` according to your environment.
 It contains settings for experimental conditions.
 For immediate use, you can edit mainly the directory paths (`root_dir`) according to your environment.

 2. Run `training.py`.
 It performs model training.